-- Direct Attachment mechanism which is described in Section 4.3 4.5. - External Attachment mechanism which is described in Section-4.4.4.6
+- Direct Attachment mechanism which is described in Section 4.3 4.5. - External Attachment mechanism which is described in Section 4.4.4.6

-SCA runtimes MUST support at least one of the Direct Attachment and External Attachment mechanisms for policySet attachment.SCA runtimes MUST support at least one of the Direct Attachment and External Attachment mechanisms for policySet attachment.
-[POL40010] SCA implementations supporting only the External Attachment mechanism MUST ignore the policy sets that are applicable via the Direct Attachment mechanism.
-SCA implementations supporting only the External Attachment mechanism MUST ignore the policy sets that are applicable via the Direct Attachment mechanism.
-[POL40011] SCA implementations supporting only the Direct Attachment mechanism MUST ignore the policy sets that are applicable via the External Attachment mechanism.
-SCA implementations supporting only the Direct Attachment mechanism MUST ignore the policy sets that are applicable via the External Attachment mechanism.
-[POL40012] SCA implementations supporting both Direct Attachment and Extrenal Attachment mechanisms MUST ignore policy sets applicable to any given SCA element via the Direct Attachment mechanism when there exist policy sets applicable to the same SCA element via the External Attachment mechanismSCA implementations supporting both Direct Attachment and Extrenal Attachment mechanisms MUST ignore policy sets applicable to any given SCA element via the Direct Attachment mechanism when there exist policy sets applicable to the same SCA element via the External Attachmentmechanism [POL40001]
+SCA runtimes MUST support at least one of the Direct Attachment and External Attachment mechanisms for policySet attachment.
+[POL40010] SCA implementations supporting only the External Attachment mechanism MUST ignore the policySetspelicy sets that are applicable via the Direct Attachment mechanism.
+[POL40011] SCA implementations supporting only the Direct Attachment mechanism MUST ignore the policySetspelicy sets that are applicable via the External Attachment mechanism.
+[POL40012] SCA implementations supporting both Direct Attachment and Extrenal Attachment mechanisms MUST ignore policySetspelicy sets applicable to any given SCA element via the Direct Attachment mechanism when there exist policySetspelicy sets applicable to the same SCA element via the External Attachment mechanism [POL40001]